Increasing access to higher education

 Race, Mass Incarceration, and New Visions for Criminal Justice

-Join us for two screenings of Broken on All Sides, a documentary about mass incarceration and the intersection of race and poverty within the criminal justice system in Philadelphia.
+Two screenings took place of Broken on All Sides, a documentary about mass incarceration and the intersection of race and poverty within the criminal justice system in Philadelphia.
 The project was prompted by the overcrowding of the Philadelphia county jail system and efforts to effect change.
-Discussion with Matt Pillischer, the film’s director, to follow each screening.
+A discussion with Matt Pillischer, the film’s director, followed each screening.

 Matthew Pillischer graduated in 2000 from Bennington College with a degree in filmmaking.
 In 2010, he graduated from Temple University Beasley School of Law and is now a licensed attorney in PA and NJ.
 As a law student and now lawyer, he focuses on problems within the prison and criminal justice systems.
 He worked on a lawsuit against the Philadelphia Prison System for overcrowding conditions and also worked with the PA Institutional Law Project, advocating for prisoners’ rights.

 MLK Celebration & Diversity Forum: Race and the Criminal Justice System

 As part of this year’s annual MLK Celebration & Diversity Forum, the Emerson College School of Communication featured a panel of Boston community leaders discussing the topic of race and the criminal justice system.